Depth-PC: A Visual Servo Framework Integrated with Cross-Modality Fusion for Sim2Real Transfer: Method

 \subsection{Feature Fusion Module}

-In order to enhance the spatial and geometric richness of the sampled points, we augment the data with the depth information, which is the distance from each point to the camera.
-Recognizing the profound efficacy of Cross Attention \cite{44} in integrating multimodal features, as evidenced in various approaches, we employ it for feature fusion.
-We begin by mapping the normalized 2D feature points \(\hat{\mathit{P}}_{\mathrm{norm}}\) and depth information \(Z_{\mathrm{norm}}\) into a unified feature space, a process predominantly facilitated by FAL (Feature Alignment Layer), yielding feature points map and feature depth map:
+In order to enhance the spatial and geometric richness of the sampled points, we augment the data with the depth information, which is the normalized distance from each point to the camera plane.
+We begin by mapping the normalized 2D feature points \(\hat{\mathit{P}}_{\mathrm{norm}}\) and depth information \(Z_{\mathrm{norm}}\) into a unified feature space through FAL (Feature Alignment Layer), yielding feature points map and feature depth map:

-Despite its efficacy, Cross Attention suffers from high training cost, leading us to introduce Cluster Cross Attention.
-For \(\mathit{i}\)-th cluster, we engage in the feature fusion process by first calculating the attention score matrix:
+Despite its efficacy, Cross Attention suffers from high training costs, motivating us to introduce Cluster Cross Attention to enchance cross-modality interaction, as shown in Fig. \ref{fig:4_depth_emb}.
+Specifically, for \(\mathit{i}\)-th cluster, feature fusion involves calculating the attention score matrix: